Lenty/SLiCAP_python/README.md

 * A Python 3 install
 * Maxima CAS
-* A schematic capture tool, either LTspice or Gschem Before running a program, be sure to update all the paths in the SLiCAPini.py file in the src/ folder.
+* A schematic capture tool, either LTspice or Gschem Before running a program, be sure to update all the paths in the SLiCAPconfig.py file in the SLiCAP/ folder.

-Then SLiCAP can be installed by running 'python setup.py install'
+Then SLiCAP can be installed by running 'python setup.py install' or 'python setup.py install --user'

 ## First Run
 To verify setting up of SLiCAP has been done correctly, it is possible to run one of the example projects that are in the examples/ directory.